jaantollander/masters-thesis/content/35_monitoring.md

 We need to also account for the format of `<target>` and `<job_id>` in the UUID if we change them later.
 We should create indices by `(identifier, timestamp DESC)` for efficient grouping by the identifier with time interval constraints.
 We can also chunk the hypertable by `(identifier, timestamp)`.
-We need to cast counts to double precision in order to perform analysis on the database.
+We need to cast counts to double precision floating point number in order to perform analysis on the database without type conversions.
 See appendix \ref{time-series-database} for conrete examples.

 ## Monitoring client
-The monitoring client calls the appropriate `lctl get_param` command at regular observation intervals to collect statistics.
+The monitoring client calls the appropriate `lctl get_param` command (as explained in section \ref{querying-statistics}) at regular observation intervals to collect statistics.
-The time at which the call was made is referred as `timestamp`.
+The time at which the call was made is the `timestamp`.
 The observation interval should be less than half of the cleanup interval for reliable reset detection.
 Smaller observation interval increases the resolution but also increase the rate of data accumulation.
 We used a 2-minute observation interval and 10-minute cleanup interval.